 \subsubsection{Deep Exemplar-based Colorization}

 Deep exemplar-based colorization\footnote{\url{https://github.com/msracver/Deep-Exemplar-based-Colorization}}~\cite{he2018deep} transfers the colors from a reference image to the grayscale one.
 The aim here is not to colorize images naturally but to provide diverse colors to the same image.
-The system is composed of two subnetworks: Similarity subnetwork and Colorization sub-network.
+The system consists of two subnetworks: the Similarity subnetwork and the Colorization subnetwork.

-The similarity subnet takes the target and reference luminance channels aligned before via Deep Image Analogy~\cite{liao2017visual}.
-The authors use the standard features of VGG19~\cite{simonyan2015vgg} after each of its blocks resulting in coarse to fine, five levels of feature maps.
+The similarity subnet takes the target and reference luminance channels aligned via Deep Image Analogy~\cite{liao2017visual}.
+The authors use the standard features of VGG19~\cite{simonyan2015vgg} after each block, resulting in five levels of coarse to fine feature maps.
 The features are upsampled to the same size.
 The similarity subnet computes a bidirectional similarity map using discrete cosine distance.
 Furthermore, the colorization subnet concatenates the grayscale image, chrominance channels, and the calculated similarity maps.
 U-Net~\cite{ronneberger2015u} inspires the structure of the colorization subnet.

-The loss function is $\ell_2$, which is a combination of chrominance channels and perceptual loss.
-The network is trained by employing ADAM optimizer~\cite{kingma2014adam} in the Caffe framework~\cite{jia2014caffe} with a learning rate of 10$^{-3}$ for ten epochs, reduced by 0.1 after 33\% of training.
+The loss function was $\ell_2$ for a combination of chrominance channels and perceptual loss.
+For ten epochs, the network was trained using the ADAM~\cite{kingma2014adam} optimizer in the Caffe~\cite{jia2014caffe} framework, with a learning rate of $10^{-3}$.
+This rate was lowered by 0.1 after 33\% of training.